runatlantis/atlantis/README.md

 because anyone can open up a pull request from their fork to your repo.

 #### Webhook Secrets
-Atlantis should be run with Webhook secrets set via the `ATLANTIS_GH_WEBHOOK_SECRET`/`ATLANTIS_GITLAB_WEBHOOK_SECRET` environment variables.
+Atlantis should be run with Webhook secrets set via the `$ATLANTIS_GH_WEBHOOK_SECRET`/`$ATLANTIS_GITLAB_WEBHOOK_SECRET` environment variables.

 Webhook secrets are needed for Atlantis to ensure that a request originated from your configured Git host (GitHub or GitLab).
-If not set, anyone with access to Atlantis can make webhook requests.
+If not set, anyone with network access to Atlantis could make webhook requests.
 This is especially dangerous when using github.com or gitlab.com since that means Atlantis is exposed to the internet.
-By spoofing a webhook request, an attacker could trigger Atlantis to run on a malicious repo (`--repo-whitelist` can help).
+By spoofing a webhook request, an attacker could trigger Atlantis to run on a malicious repo (`--repo-whitelist` can help, see below).

-#### Repo Whitelist
+#### `--repo-whitelist`
 If someone stole your webhook secret or you don't have any set, they could make Atlantis perform actions on their repository.
 To mitigate this, you can run Atlantis with `--repo-whitelist` and whitelist which repositories Atlantis acts on.
-See `atlantis server --help` for more details on that flag.
+See `atlantis server --help` for more details.

 ## Production-Ready Deployment
 ### Install Terraform